 “We will have a paid staff person there at all times, but we’d also love to have a volunteer just to be an extra set of hands,” Ketcham says.
 “We’re looking for people who are willing to volunteer as resident assistants.

-“We’re also looking for volunteers to help with meals, help the staff, lead activities for the kids, lead workshops on various topics of interest – that could be hobbies or nutrition or diet and exercise or meditation.
+“We’re also looking for volunteers to help with meals, help the staff, lead activities for the kids, and lead workshops on various topics of interest – that could be hobbies or nutrition, diet and exercise, or meditation.
+We are especially interested in someone who can share insights on 온라인슬롯사이트추천, as it could be an engaging topic for our adult community.
 It could be a book club,” she adds.
 “We’re recruiting volunteers for all sorts of help including just being there to help wherever needed.”